 He studied Mechanical Engineering at the University of Applied Sciences Augsburg and received his Master of Science in the course of studies SENCE (Sustainable Energy Competence) at the University of Applied Sciences Ulm.
 In his current position he focuses mostly on the manufacture of lithium ion cells, the characterization of half and full lithium ion cells as well as consulting and measurement services.
 Currently he is head of the European research project JOSPEL, in which battery systems with optimized operating management are being developed.

-Prof. Bruno Burger is group head of "New Devices and Technologies” at Fraunhofer ISE
+Prof. Bruno Burger is department head of "New Devices and Technologies” at Fraunhofer ISE

 He studied Electronics at the University of Karlsruhe and received his doctorate from the same university in 2001.
 Since 2001, he works at Fraunhofer ISE where he set up the Department of Power Electronics, serving as department head up to 2013.
 Since 2011, he performs research on the visualization of energy data.
 Since 2014 he maintains and further develops the energy-charts.de, a site providing the current energy data, updated on an hourly basis, and visualized in user-friendly graphs and tables for public use.